hoavt/dev/docs/workflow.rst

 Usually, a new branch should be branched off from a target to-be-merged remote branch.
 It is often *upstream/develop* or sometimes *upstream/master*.
-However, there are cases which are not applied:
+However, there are cases which are not applied.

-Always keep in mind that you need to rebase often the work of that upstream branch to your working branch.
+Remember to rebase your workspace branch with the upstream branch as often as possible.

-Firstly, you must know what the meaning of “Branching Off” is .
+Firstly, you must know what the meaning of “Branching Off” is.
 In a shorthand, it means you checkout from a branch, then create another branch from that checkout.
 ::